chhavipal01/DailyDash/README.md

 # 🌟 DailyDash - A Smart New Tab Experience

-**DailyDash** is a powerful and visually appealing Chrome extension that transforms your new tab into a personal dashboard.
-With features like to-do lists, weather updates, search bar, bookmarks, and theme customization — all integrated into a minimalist interface — it keeps your day organized and productive.
+**DailyDash**NewTab is a versatile browser extension that personalizes your New Tab page with customizable themes, a welcoming message, and various handy tools, all while integrating seamlessly with your preferred search engine.
 ---

 ## 🚀 Features